chuckmasterson/chuckmasterson.github.io/_posts/2012-07-01-do-you-know-korea-is-the-best.md

   - bad culture
 tags:
   - Korea

-prefatory: >-
+---
 (Note: I didn’t plan it, but this ended up kind of preposterously long.
 But I think it’s probably the last of my big learn-all-about-Korea posts, so just bear with me and next time I’ll write more adventure stories or something.)
----
+{: .prefatory}

 Let’s talk about Korea’s nationalism.
 Oh come on.
 This will be fun.